• Skip to primary navigation

 I’m dedicated to hitting six-figures.
 I hoped 2014 would be the year, but it wasn’t, so I’m really working towards making 2015 the year it happens.

-I don’t make six figures at the moment and while 2013 was one of my roughest years in the business, in 2014 I changed course and fixed my mistakes and I can already see work picking up and things taking off at a very high speed.
+I don’t make six figures at the moment and while 2013 was one of my roughest years in the business, in 2014 I changed course, fixed my mistakes, and I can already see work picking up and things taking off at top speed.

-In order for me to hit my target this year, I’ve had to really start strategizing and looking at where I’m spending my time and also, how much time I’m spending on each assignment.
-I didn’t see this as a time-saving tool, but let me tell you, when that timer is ticking as I work on a certain assignment, I’m focused exclusively on that assignment.
-Not to mention that because I want to maximise my hourly rate, I found that I tend to work faster when I’m tracking my time because I’m hoping that I’ll be able to finish my assignment in fewer hours.
-This has meant that I’m not constantly toggling between windows or checking e-mail or writing up a quick post on a message board.
-And that means, of course, more hours in my day to work.
+In order for me to hit my target this year, I’ve had to really start strategizing and looking at where I’m spending my time and also how much time I’m spending on each assignment.
+I didn’t see this as a timesaving tool, but let me tell you, when that timer is ticking as I work on a certain assignment, I’m focused exclusively on that assignment.
+Because I want to maximize my hourly rate, I found I work faster when I’m tracking my time because I’m hoping I’ll be able to finish my assignment in fewer hours.
+This has meant that I’m not constantly toggling between windows or checking email or writing up a quick post on a message board.
+And it means, of course, more hours in my day to work.

 As you can tell, I ended up finding more than just five additional hours in my week, but I know that I’ll slip up occasionally.
 Even if you implement a couple of these strategies every week, you’ll end up finding far more time in your day than you think you currently have.